![]() |

 |

-Only two species have overcome and/or eaten every land animal on earth: humans and dogs.
-It seems more than coincidental that dog and man are also friends unlike any two species.
-Dogs and humans are found paired together in the art of most every ancient culture.
-Further, ancient art often shows us the same few dogs paired with man.
 To the left, ancient Europeans refined large, white and dark colored breeds for the purpose of hunting.
 Pictured, one version of the now extinct Alaunt, descendant of Asiatic Masiffs bred to German Mastiffs and Bullenbeissers.
 "The Romans made use of steppe

 nomads in their cavalry.
 Marcus Aurelius sent 5,500 Alans to Britian,